We prefer to invent new jobs rather than trying harder and inventing a new system that wouldn’t require everybody to have a job.” (Philippe Beaudoin)

-In the XXIst century within wealthy countries, people work hard primarily to gain social status.
+In the XXIst century, people from wealthy countries work hard primarily to gain social status.
 We often make the mistake of tying up wealth with social status, but most of the wealthy people we admire are also consumed by their great jobs.

-Celine Dion is very wealthy, yet she would still give one show every single day, including week-ends.
+Celine Dion is very wealthy, yet she still gives a show every single day, including week-ends.
 I think most professors would feel exploited if they had to lecture every single day.

-Bill Gates is very wealthy and universally admired, however, as we may expect, he worked nights and week-ends as chairman of Microsoft.
+Bill Gates is very wealthy and universally admired, however he worked nights and week-ends as chairman of Microsoft.
 Every year he would read 100 papers from Microsoft employees about the state of the company.